| | | |

 donuts on blue plate, with one cut in half

-old fashioned donuts on blue napkin
+4 old fashioned donuts on blue napkin that's placed on a wooden surface.

 • 3-4 cups fat of choice, measured solid